JakenPrime/scp-package-seed/README.md

-# Synergy Control Panel Package Seed
+# Setting up a new SynergyCP Package

  - Copy the contents of this repository to a new directory in the `packages` folder of the SynergyCP Application.
  - Placeholder text is distributed throughout the sourcecode: